Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Piccinin, S., & Dal Maso, S. (2021).
 Promoting literacy in adult second language learners: A systematic review of effective practices.
 Languages, 6(3), 127. https://doi.org/10.3390/languages6030127
 Vinogradov, P. (2010).
 Balancing top and bottom: Learner-generated texts for teaching phonics.
 LESLLA Symposium Proceedings, 5(1), 3–14. https://doi.org/10.5281/zenodo.8004038
 Young-Scholten, M. (2021).
 What do we know from 1 1⁄ 2 decades of LESLLA symposia?
 LESLLA Symposium Proceedings, 14(1), 69-82.

+### Live Grinden, University of Applied Sciences, Bergen.
+### _The distribution of burdens within Norwegian integration policy: An exploration of how LESLLA learners are impacted by language requirements for Norwegian permanent residence and citizenship_
+A LESLLA learner is an adult migrant who goes through the complex process of learning to become print literate, or consolidating her print literacy, in a language which is not her first language.
+This presentation uses a critical applied linguistics lens to examine learners’ reflections on their preparation for and performance within a testing regime in relation to current language policy.
+Semi-structured interviews were conducted with 18 LESLLA learners.
+A Capability Approach (Sen, 1992, 2000) expanded with a relational and multidimensional aspect of disability (Terzi, 2005) including Buchanan et al.’s (2000) elements for disability analysis, served as a conceptual lens to analyse the data.
+Using reflexive thematic analysis (Braun & Clarke, 2022) the discussion suggests how participants, in various ways, assume and embody societal and political expectations embedded in the relevant policy framework.